 Certain congenital defects like cervical rib or acquired conditions like poor posture, cervical tumor or growth in the neck region can lead to thoracic outlet syndrome that is marked by weakness of grip, changes in the color of face (redness or swelling), tingling and lack of pulsations in the arm and appearance of dark spots in the areas of static blood circulation due to pressure of tumor or cervical rib.

-Individuals who develop symptoms due to persistent and repetitive physical activities can also develop symptoms of thoracic outlet syndrome due to tearing of tissues.
-Athletes like professional basketball players, swimmers require lifestyle modification to control the disabling symptoms.
+Individuals who perform persistent and repetitive physical activities can also develop symptoms of thoracic outlet syndrome due to tearing of tissues.
+Athletes like professional basketball players, swimmers require lifestyle modification to control the disabling symptoms such as tingling in left arm.
 Besides, you can relieve the symptoms by maintaining food posture and practicing relaxation techniques.

 3. Heart Attack

 Brain controls all the sensory and motor activities of the body and that's why it requires a steady supply of blood in the form of cardiac output.
-However, certain conditions like thrombus formation in one or more of the major vessels of heart/ brain, embolus (dislodged thrombus) and atheroma formation in the major blood vessels supplying brain can lead to stroke as a result of sudden cessation of blood supply to brain substance.
-In addition, high blood pressure, long standing diabetes and raised blood cholesterol concentration also contributes to the pathogenesis.
-Stroke is marked by numbness or loss of function of the areas of the body supplied by the part of brain damaged by stroke, including tingling in the left arm.
+However, certain conditions like thrombus formation in one or more of the major vessels of heart/brain, embolus (dislodged thrombus) and atheroma formation in the major blood vessels supplying brain can lead to stroke as a result of sudden cessation of blood supply to brain substance.
+In addition, high blood pressure, long standing diabetes and raised blood cholesterol concentration also contribute to the paresthesia.
+Stroke is marked by numbness or loss of function of the areas of the body supplied by the part of brain damaged by stroke, including tingling in left arm.